makyo/makyo.ink/content/workshops/ocww/22/packet.md

 ## Sessions

+During the time leading up to the convention, the Friday panel was canceled due to a misunderstanding about schedules.
+With one participant joining from Australia and the convention not actually beginning until Saturday, the participants weren't able to meet.
+However, the two sessions on Saturday and Sunday went off as planned.

 ### Video in Lieu of Friday Session

+Due to the canceled Friday session, I recorded a short video with the introduction to critique that I had planned.
+The participants found this quite useful, though a few got stressed due to missed expectations as to what critique actually was.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/v_HKqGY1fiM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>